warwickallen/algorithmic-pattern-generator/README.md

 - **Configurable fade parameters** for customising the fade effect
 - **Consistent behaviour** for oscillating patterns like blinkers

+### CSS-Based Control Visibility Management
+The application uses a declarative CSS-based control visibility system:
+- **ControlVisibilityManager** - Centralised visibility management using CSS classes and data attributes
+- **Simulation-specific controls** - Each simulation has its own control set that shows/hides automatically
+- **Data attributes** - Controls use `data-simulation` attributes to identify their simulation type
+- **CSS classes** - `.active` class controls visibility with `display: flex !important`
+- **Performance optimised** - No JavaScript DOM manipulation for visibility changes
+- **Extensible design** - Easy to add new simulations and control groups

 ### Performance Optimisations
 - **Hardware acceleration** with CSS transforms
 - **Debounced input handling** for smooth slider interactions